6313 Tucker Dr.

 Could serving as associate pastor or assistant pastor at a church be considered pastoral experience?

-Yes, if considered adequate by the Office of the Bishop for Chaplaincies.
+Yes, if considered adequate by the Office of Chaplaincies.
 In order to fulfill the pastoral requirements set forth by the Armed Forces and this Church, you need to possess pastoral skills to be endorsed as an Active Duty military chaplain.
 Pastoral skills include: sermon preparation and delivery, counseling, leading worship services and conducting what the government calls "sacerdotal" acts such as weddings, funerals, communion services and baptisms.
 The military wants pastors they can train to be chaplains, not chaplains that they have to train to be pastors.

 Why must I have a personal interview?